IgniteUI/indigo-design-docfx/en/components/combo.md

 # Combo

-Use the Combo Component to to allow users to select an option from a predefined list of choices or enter their own value.
+Use the Combo component to allow users to select an option from a predefined list of choices or enter their own value.
 When the user clicks on the drop-down arrow, a drop down list of options is displayed, and they can either select one of the options or type their own value into the text box.
 The Combo is visually identical to the [ Ignite UI for Angular Combobox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/combo.html)

 ## Combo Demo